mjperales/mjperales/README.md

 <details>
   <summary>Slackbot</summary>
 Built a Slackbot implementation to fetch stories from an API, compare and add details into a Google Spreadsheet.
-We used a AWS State Machine with step functions to run every 30 minutes.
-The end result was to send Slack messages with a summary of stories that contained a certain element.
+We used a AWS State Machine with step functions that runs every 30 minutes.
+The end result was to send Slack messages with a summary of stories that meet certain criteria.
 </details>

 ### Past Projects